JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/ecosystems.md

 # Ecosystem debugging

-Let's now apply what we have learned so far on the much bigger codebase of our `Ecosystem` and `EcosystemCore` packages.
+Let's now apply what we have learned so far on the much bigger codebase of our `Ecosystem`.

 ```@example block
 include("ecosystems/lab04/Ecosystem.jl")